hatalis/hatalis/README.md

 # Kostas Hatalis
 - ⚡ I'm an AI researcher with a PhD from Lehigh University.
 - 🔭 I’m currently working on building an AI startup GoCharlie.ai
-- 💬 Ask me about generative AI, transformer models, and LLM agents
+- 💬 Ask me anything about generative AI, multimodal models, RAG, and LLM agents
 <!--
 **hatalis/hatalis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.